The Sundering: Publication history

 The First Sundering was mentioned in Lost Empires of Faerûn (2005) and The Grand History of the Realms (2007), and again in Forgotten Realms Campaign Guide (2008).
 The first two books are supplements written for D&D v3.5 and the later book is the official Forgotten Realms Campaign Guide for D&D 4th Edition.

 The Second Sundering was first announced at Gen Con 2012 in anticipation of the upcoming version of the game, known at the time as D&D Next.
 Wizards of the Coast described it as a "cataclysm", and campaign setting creator Ed Greenwood further elaborated on the event as "war, gods, and plain folks trying to get by".
-At Gen Con 2013, Wizards of the Coast announced additional details of the Sundering event: six Forgotten Realms novels, an official adventure series for the 4th Edition D&D Encounters program with a tracking app called "The Sundering Adventurer's Chronicle", the free-to-play mobile game Arena of War developed by DeNA, a comic book series titled Thieves of Calimport, and a line of miniatures depicting characters from the event.
+At Gen Con 2013, Wizards of the Coast announced additional details of the Sundering event: six Forgotten Realms novels, an official adventure series for the 4th Edition D&D Encounters program with a corresponding social network app called "The Sundering Adventurer's Chronicle" developed by Crown Social, the free-to-play mobile game Arena of War developed by DeNA, a comic book series titled Thieves of Calimport, and a line of miniatures depicting characters from the event.
 The first novel, The Companions (2013) by R.A.
 Salvatore, was released the week before Gen Con 2013.
 Subsequent novels about the Second Sundering (just referred to as the Sundering) were published between 2013 and 2014, and became known as the Sundering series.
 The novels and adventures were released in a staggered, overlapping fashion and the adventures included the rules for the public D&D Next playtest.
 However, the announced comic book series was never released.